 Michael Dobbins, Emilia Piotrowska and Rafał Riedel

-Michael Dobbins is Associate Professor of Policy Analysis at the University of Konstanz, Germany.
+Michael Dobbins is Adjunct Professor of Policy Analysis at the University of Konstanz, Germany.